-The Company expects to hold between 25 and 40 investments; at the year-end it held 31.
-The composition of the portfolio at 31 December 2022 is shown on page 17, and the Investment Manager's Review explains the investment approach, and the performance and evolution of the portfolio in detail.
+The Company expects to hold between 25 and 40 investments; at the year-end it held 33.
+The composition of the portfolio at 31 December 2023 is shown on page 16, and the Investment Manager's Review explains the investment approach, and the performance and evolution of the portfolio in detail.
+Whilst the Investment Manager has made adjustments to the portfolio in the current year, the investment approach is unchanged.